 Capital Gains Tax (CGT)

+CGT is a tax charge that arises from the disposal of assets, such as shares, funds within a portfolio or buy-to-let properties.
 If you have made a taxable gain from the sale of property, shares, investments, businesses or any form of capital gain, you should make sure you don’t make unnecessary CGT payments.
-CGT is a tax charge that arises from the disposal of assets, such as shares or buy-to-let properties.

-The annual capital gains tax allowance reduces the amount of tax you must pay.
-You only pay CGT on the amount by which your gains exceed this allowance (if at all).
+The annual CGT allowance reduces the amount of tax you must pay.
+You only pay CGT on the amount by which your gains exceed this allowance.

 This is an area where tax can often be reduced or eliminated by careful ongoing planning.
 We seek to make use of available allowances and reliefs to reduce future capital gains liabilities.
 This advice is provided as part of our ongoing service.